Long Branch Loop

-Long Branch Loop is the westernmost stop on the longest Toronto Transit Commission (TTC) streetcar route, the 501 Queen line.
+Long Branch Loop is the westernmost streetcar stop within the Toronto streetcar system, operated by the Toronto Transit Commission (TTC).
 It is located in the Long Branch neighbourhood in southwestern Toronto, close to the boundary with Mississauga.
+Long Branch Loop is the western terminus for four streetcar routes but is principally served by the 507 Long Branch route.
+Several TTC and MiWay bus routes terminate at the loop.

-Westbound streetcars enter the turning loop from Lake Shore Boulevard and turn counter clockwise to face east on the north side of the platform.
+Westbound streetcars enter the turning loop from Lake Shore Boulevard and turn counter-clockwise to face east on the north side of the platform.
 Bus bays are on the opposite south side of the platform with a shelter building in the centre, which once provided washrooms and a waiting room for the public.

 History

 The Toronto and Mimico Electric Railway and Light Company operated radial railway service along Lake Shore Boulevard originally as a single track line, with sidings to allow vehicles going in opposite directions to pass each other.
 The TTC double-tracked the route, and first operated a loop at Long Branch on December 28, 1928.